Campus Services

 The first floor offers a food court and dining area; a multi-use outdoor pergola; a 5,000-square foot multipurpose ballroom designed for dances, concerts, banquets, and lectures; as well as the student union administrative offices and building Information Center.

-The third floor houses the new Commuter Center, a 25-unit computer lab, several meeting rooms, and a meditation/prayer/quiet reflection space.
+The third floor houses the new Commuter Center, a computer lab with printer station, and several meeting rooms.

 For information concerning Sykes Union, please call the Information Center at 610-436-2984/3360.